Add option in oned.conf for XML message size

 This is to add an option similar to that in the scheduler for XML message sizes.

-#1 Updated by Sara Vallero almost 5 years ago
+#1 Updated by Sara Vallero over 5 years ago

 If the list of VMs belonging to a service and their attributes gets too large (> 512kB) the Abyss server with default configuration rejects the request.
 One can increase the max allowed size like this: